btholt/complete-intro-to-web-dev-v3/lessons/01-welcome-to-the-class/B-get-set-up.md

 ## In-Browser Code Editor

-In this course we will use [CodePen][codepen].
+In this course we will use [CodePen][codepen] a few times.
 It's an in-browser code editing experience and it makes it easy for you to learn.
 I suggest you head [here][sign-up] and sign up for a free account so you fork the assignments to your own CodePen and you can refer to them later.

 ## The Resources